highmountaintea/nile-mithril/README.md

 * [More about nile-server](https://www.npmjs.com/package/nile-server)

 [`nile-server`](https://www.npmjs.com/package/nile-server)'s API is mostly simple JSON CRUD operations, with some querying capabilities to tie different resultsets together.
 This simplicity makes consuming the API pretty straightforward.

+## To Do

+* replace window alerts with modal message boxes
+* add ability to replenish balance
+* improve search